JustinLamMSFT/microsoft/microsoft-365/project/project-plan-1.md

  |
 | Graphics |

-See the [Microsoft 365 resources page](https://www.microsoft.com/en-us/microsoft-365/microsoft-365-and-office-resources) for the graphics requirements of Project.
+See the [Microsoft 365 and Office resources](https://go.microsoft.com/fwlink/?linkid=2284806) page for the graphics requirements of Project